developerforce/salesforce-slack-starter-kit/README.md

 ## Considerations for Production app

-- For production application change the `SF_LOGIN_URL` from 'https://test.salesforce.com' to `https://login.salesforce.com`
+- For a production application change the `SF_LOGIN_URL` from 'https://test.salesforce.com' to `https://login.salesforce.com`

-- Generate private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new `private key`, `consumer key` and `client secret` obtained from the connected app in Salesforce.
+- Generate the private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new `private key`, `consumer key` and `client secret` obtained from the connected app in Salesforce.

-- Heroku Free Dynos sleeps if left ideal.
+- Heroku Free Dynos sleeps if left idle.
 For Production application we recommend you look into [other types](https://www.heroku.com/dynos) of Dynos.

 ## Troubleshooting

-- Connected apps activation takes couple minutes, so in case the app is failing with 400 error for JWT auth, wait for 2 minutes and give a retry.
+- Connected apps activation takes couple minutes.
+In case the app fails with a 400 error for JWT auth, wait for 2 minutes and give a retry.
 - If the app is failing, tail Heroku logs to see any errors

 ## Further Reference